Twitter's India troubles show tough path ahead for digital platforms | DW | 21.06.2021

 The first case against Twitter was filed last week, where it was charged with failing to stop the spread of a video on its platform that allegedly incited "hate and enmity" between two religious groups.

-Gupta says that adhering to all the government's demands would substantially change Twitter.
+Gupta says adhering to all the government's demands would substantially change Twitter.

 "Absolute compliance would mean heavy censorship of individual tweets, removal of the manipulated media tags, and blocking/suspension of accounts at the government's behest," he said.